-This page contains information on how registered training organisation (RTOs) can obtain Government subsidies for the undertaking of training.
+This page contains information on how registered training organisations (RTOs) and other eligible organisations can obtain Tasmanian Government subsidies.

 All working age Tasmanians who meet eligibility requirements and do not hold a Certificate III or higher qualification have an entitlement to a government subsidised training place.